brh-kumar/mini-args/README.md

   caseSensitive: true
 }
 ```
-if value is "n" then it'll be considered as invalid and throws error.
+"y" or "n" are invalid

 **definedOptions** <br />
 Definition of the options.
 Must be Array of objects
-ex:
 ```
 var definedOptions = [{
   name: 'file',